antrea-io/antrea/docs/windows.md

 #### Add Windows antrea-agent DaemonSet

-For example, these commands will download the antrea-agent manifest, set kubeAPIServerOverride, and deploy the antrea-agent DaemonSet when using the Docker container runtime:
+For example, these commands will download the antrea-agent manifest, set `kubeAPIServerOverride`, and deploy the antrea-agent DaemonSet when using the Docker container runtime:

 ```bash